SajalNeetable/leadiq-landing-page/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 1. Install NODE JS for your OS Download Node JS here [https://nodejs.org/en/].
-2. Install Github fro your OS. [https://git-scm.com/downloads].
+2. Install Github for your OS. [https://git-scm.com/downloads].
 3. Clone the repository and let's install some commands.

 ### Installing